 Where backfill will form part of the subgrade for pavements, the requirements of Clause 18 shall also apply in addition to the requirements of this clause.

-All backfill materials shall be free of any high concentrations of soluble salts, organic matter and other deleterious matter.
+All backfill materials shall be free of soluble salts, organic matter and other deleterious matter.

 19.2.2 Earth backfill material